graciellehigino/IGNITE/lessons/lessons_en/communication-basics/README.md

 1. What is science communication?
 2. Why is it important?
 3. Research and fake news.
-4. How to avoid jargon.
+4. Building your Persona.
-5. Storytelling.
+5. How to avoid jargon.
-6. Organizing information.
+6. Storytelling.